azsk/AzTS-docs/Control coverage/Feature/RedisCache.md

 ## Azure_RedisCache_DP_Use_SSL_Port

 ### Display Name
-Non-SSL port must not be enabled
+Non-SSL port must not be enabled for Redis Cache

 ### Rationale
 Use of HTTPS ensures server/service authentication and protects data in transit from network layer man-in-the-middle, eavesdropping, session-hijacking attacks.